skycoin/pyskycoin/docker/images/dev/README.md

 -	[`develop` (*docker/images/dev/Dockerfile*)](https://github.com/simelo/pyskycoin/blob/develop/docker/images/dev/Dockerfile)
 -	[`dind` (*docker/images/dev/Dockerfile*)](https://github.com/simelo/pyskycoin/blob/develop/docker/images/dev/Dockerfile)

-# Pyskycoin CLI development image
+# Pyskycoin CLI/DIND development image

-This image has the necessary tools to build, test, edit, lint and version the Pyskycoin source code.
+This image (CLI) has the necessary tools to build, test, edit, lint and version the Pyskycoin source code.
 It comes with some versions of Python (2.7, 3.4, 3.5 and 3.6) and with Vim editor installed, along with some plugins to ease go development and version control with git.

+You also can use Docker in Docker (DIND) Pyskycoin development image, it is based on `skycoin/skycoindev-cli:dind` and provide all tools included on Pyskycoin CLI image.

 # How to use this image